What motivates someone to write a manifesto about no-code? And why is it necessary to create one in the world of automation?

 All the technology trends and challenges are pointing towards scriptless automation.
 So how is it that so many people are still skeptical about the no-code revolution?
 Is codeless automation really the future?

-In this episode, you will learn about 'The No-Code Manifesto' and Claus' opinion about some of the most pressing questions in the automation industry:
+In this episode, you will learn about 'The No-Code Manifesto' and Claus Topholt's opinion on some of the most pressing questions in the automation industry:

 - Is no-code automation useful in test automation, where code is the common language in software development?